-Issued to the individual for the manufacture or modification of firearms and/or the manufacture of ammunition - With or without business name.
+Issued to the individual for the manufacture or modification of firearms and/or the manufacture of ammunition.

 Issued to a qualified person who is involved in the repair of firearms – (Whether as a business or as an individual)

 Pneumatic firearms are commonly referred to as air guns.
 Some firearms have rifled barrels and some do not.
 Most are not fitted with any type of safety catch.
-They come in two main calibres .177 or .22 and there are pneumatic pistols and rifles available in these calibres.
+They come in various calibres however mainly .177 or .22 and there are pneumatic pistols and rifles available in these calibres.
 They are usually single shot firearms although some gas operated models have magazines.